CyberMiles/tim-research/ethereum_vyper/vyper.md

 ## Constructor

-This constructor takes a message and sets the two global variables as demonstrated below.
+This constructor takes a message and sets the two global variables.

 ```

 #Constructor
 @public
 def __init__(_message: bytes32):
     #Sets the message which is passed in at execution
     self.helloMessage = _message
     #Sets the owner at excecution
     self.owner = msg.sender

 ```

 ## Functions

-As you can see below, the sayHello function takes no arguments and returns the global helloMessage of type bytes32
+As you can see below, the sayHello function takes no arguments and returns the global helloMessage of type bytes32.

+Importantly, Vyper functions default to private (if not specified otherwise) and can not transfer value (unless specified).
+To make a function public the developer must specify the @public decorator.
+To allow a function to transact value the developer must specify @payable decorator.

 ```